justincormack/cloudatomiclab/content/confused-deputies.md

 microservices do not appear to be in that sweet spot, as Kubernetes found out with its API proxy microservice.
 Bugs can be fixed, but as the retrospective points out all changes will need to be examined for security issues.
-As Tyler Treat says "the correct implementation of an access policy cannot be ascertained by an examination of the ACLs configured for an application, but must also include an examination of the program’s source code.
+As Tyler Close says "the correct implementation of an access policy cannot be ascertained by an examination of the ACLs configured for an application, but must also include an examination of the program’s source code.
 To date, this technique has been error prone."
 It was not even the only bug that week that